 Alongside the lessons we run a number of key projects, both in house and through external partners that expose the students to ‘real’ Science.

 We are extremely fortunate to have an established orchard in front of the science block.
 We have recently set up the Orchard Biodiversity Project as a long-term monitoring project and are currently focusing on lichens and moths.
 Our moth trap is set twice a month and students are learning to identify the extraordinary range of moths found with the help of a local moth expert.
+Every year in the autumn the Science Department runs Apple Day, a celebration of the year’s harvest where the juice is pressed before being taken away to be pasteurised and bottled.

 Our clubs and societies are very active.
 Lego Robotics have already built a robotic snake and will be working on their programming skills this year with the aim of reaching competition standard.
 Zoological Society (Zoo Soc) is a weekly meet up looking at the anatomy and adaptations of the animal kingdom through dissection.